 5) If your child has trouble putting their shoes on the correct feet you can teach them either of these #OTHacks.

-1. Try using the Memory Ties ™ training shoe lace.
-Memory Ties™ are a training shoelace that magically “remembers” where the lace is positioned.
+Try using Memory Ties™ training shoelace that magically “remembers” where the lace is positioned.
 Basically, it doesn’t flop over as soon as you take your hand away.
 This is such a cool feature because so many children struggle with the step of making the loop(s) and then moving to the next step.
-The laces are made with a special “memory fiber core”.
-But they look like regular laces!
+The laces are made with a special “memory fiber core” but they look like regular laces!

 Beery, K., & Beery, N. (2004).
 Beery VMI developmental teaching activities.
 Minneapolis: NCS Pearson, INC.